 Breast cancers almost always develop in the glands or ducts that produce milk and carry it to the nipple.

-Cancers develop as a result of damaged cells, which can grow uncontrollably to form a lump or thickening called a tumour.
+Cancers develop as a result of cells being damaged, which then grow uncontrollably, forming a lump or thickening called a tumour.

-There are many different reasons why breast cancers develop, and hormones (particularly oestrogen) often play an important role.
-This means that life events that affect your hormone levels, such as having children, can alter your cancer risk.
+There are many different reasons why breast cancers develop, and hormones (particularly oestrogen) can influence the development and growth of some breast cancers.
+This means that life events that affect your hormone levels, such as pregnancy, can alter your cancer risk.

-There are also important risk factors that you can influence, such as your diet and lifestyle choices.
+There are also important risk factors that you can do something about, such as your diet and lifestyle choices.